 Spring officially begins today – and boy don’t we need it more than ever?
 Today also traditionally marks the start of the UK’s wild plant survey season and from April, a chance to return to our NPMS squares and monitor them through the summer months.
 This is the perfect time to head out, if you are able and it is safe to do so, and immerse oneself in the outdoors – what a tonic nature can be at times like these.
 The NPMS is also celebrating its first five years of data gathered by our citizen scientists.
 Interestingly, even in this short time span we are starting to see how our flora is responding to environmental pressures such as climate change.

 Over the last five years, 15,000 surveys by volunteer citizen scientists have been submitted and analysed by the NPMS partnership (the Botanical Society of Britain & Ireland (BSBI), the UK Centre for Ecology & Hydrology (UKCEH), DAERA (NIEA) and the Joint Nature Conservation Committee (JNCC).
-This amounts to 50,000 plant records - 60% of the entire native flora of Britain & Ireland!
+This amounts to around 150,000 plant records - 60% of the entire native flora of Britain & Ireland!

 Here are some of the initial results -